 For a full-time trader who churns the same tickers and holds nothing long-term, it's often a clear win.
 For everyone else, the loss of preferential rates and the near-permanence make it a decision to weigh carefully — ideally with a professional before that deadline arrives.

 Whether you elect MTM or stay on Schedule D, it starts with clean numbers.
-Convert your 1099-B free — we extract every trade from your PDF with proceeds, basis, and dates intact, so you can reconcile a high-volume trading year onto whichever form your election requires.
+Try it on your 1099-B — we extract every trade from your PDF with proceeds, basis, and dates intact, so you can reconcile a high-volume trading year onto whichever form your election requires.